madhums/madhums.github.io/_posts/2013-01-30-localstorage-manager.md

 categories: [javascript, localstorage]
 title: localStorage manager (lm.js)
 keywords: javascript, localStorage
-summary: localStorage manager (lm.js) - A simple wrapper around `localStorage` with which you can perform CRUD operations on collections and documents, store them and query on them.
+summary: localStorage manager (lm.js) - A simple wrapper around `localStorage` with which you can store, query and perform CRUD operations on collections and documents.
 ---

-A simple wrapper around `localStorage` with which you can perform CRUD operations on collections and documents, store them and query on them.
+localStorage manager (lm.js) is a simple wrapper around `localStorage` with which you can store, query and perform CRUD operations on collections and documents in an easy way.

-When you are developing applications on the client side, you would want to perform CRUD operations on collections and documents, store them and query on them.
-This library allows you to play around with collections and documents in an easy way.

 ## Initialize your app